Chajoma: El Horno

 El Horno is a major site in the eastern Chajoma region.
 It is situated near the eastern border of San Pedro Ayampuc with San José del Golfo.
-The structures of the site are divided into three easily defended groups, although they lie below the ridgelines of the surrounding hills, on promontories half way up a ravine near the village of Petaca, 100 m above the bottom of the ravine.
+The structures of the site are divided into three easily defended groups, although they lie below the ridgelines of the surrounding hills, on promontories halfway up a ravine near the village of Petaca, 100 m above the bottom of the ravine.

 Group I is the largest group at the site.
 It contains an unfinished and heavily looted I-shaped ballcourt.

 Group II is linked to Group I by a narrow neck of land.
 The group is dominated by two badly damaged and looted pyramids built of flagstone and also possesses a number of house platforms.

 Group III is situated on a separate promontory to Groups I and II, some 500 m to the west.
 Like Group II it possesses two pyramids with flagstone masonry, and has 5 or more house platforms.
 Ceramic fragments recovered from Group III are of a type typical of the Late Postclassic and especially common at the Mixco Viejo archaeological site.